Bridging Loan FAQs

 When to use a bridging loan for your residential or commercial property?

 A bridging loan can be useful in raising capital for any legal purpose, but in typical circumstances borrowers can obtain a bridging loan for the purposes of:

 - Development or refurbishment to get a property to acceptable condition to mortgage

 - Borrow against value rather than purchase price

 - Raising debt secured against two or more properties with equity

 BiG Property Finance will consider any business or individual that is a property owner.
 We can provide a quick decision and expedite a loan completion as we don’t carry out time consuming credit checks.
 Read more information about bridging loan criteria and eligibility.

 How much does a bridging loan cost?

-Bridging is generally more expensive than a conventional mortgage but if it is the only option between you and achieving your goal it could be a price worth paying.
+Bridging finance is generally more expensive than a conventional mortgage but, if it is the only option between you and achieving your goal, it could be a price worth paying.
 It may not be as expensive as you think; see more information about bridging loan costs.